 Home Inspectors are regulated by the Louisiana State Board of Home Inspectors.

-They have a very helpful how to get licensed page that gives the following requirements:
+They have a helpful how-to-get-licensed page that gives the following home inspector requirements.

 Louisiana State Board of Home Inspectors